-Based on Table 7, the t{count} results were 2.090 and 10.661 for creative thinking and learning motivation variables in the inductive-deductive class.
-Whereas for the conventional class, the t{count} results were -0.848 and -0.940 for inductive-deductive variables and learning motivation.
-The t{table} value obtained for each variable is 1.684, so it can be concluded that the deductive-inductive class is effective on creative thinking abilities and learning motivation.
-The result can be seen from the t{count} value greater than the t{table} .
-Conventional classes are ineffective on inductive-deductive abilities and learning motivation seen from the t{count} value smaller than the t{table} .
+Based on Table 7, the t-count results were 2.090 and 10.661 for creative thinking and learning motivation variables in the inductive-deductive class.
+Whereas for the conventional class, the t-count results were -0.848 and -0.940 for inductive-deductive variables and learning motivation.
+The t-table value obtained for each variable is 1.684, so a can be concluded that the deductive-inductive class is effective on creative thinking abilities and learning motivation.
+The t-count value greater than the t-table.
+Conventional classes are ineffective on inductive-deductive abilities and learning motivation seen from the t-count value smaller than the t-table.